Tenant Eviction Solicitors

 Lodgers

-Lodgers have far fewer legal rights than tenants but of course there is always risk that the legal position can become confused on the ground.
-For example if the lodger has exclusive possession of an area in the property (a room or annex etc) the courts might consider this more accurately a landlord and tenant relationship even if the license says it is a license.
-Often people will refer to being the ‘landlord’ and the ‘tenant’ and to the payment of ‘rent’ which can also confuse the position.
+Lodgers have far fewer legal rights than tenants and the Renters Rights Act 2025 changes generally do not apply to lodgers.
+There is always risk that the legal position can become confused on the ground.
+For example if the lodger has exclusive possession of an area in the property (a room or annex etc) the courts might consider this more accurately a landlord and tenant relationship even if the agreement says it is a license.

-Where occupiers really are licensees and not tenants a section 21 or section 8 notice are usually NOT the most appropriate form of notice.
-In these situations a notice to quit can be more appropriate.
+Where occupiers really are licensees and not tenants a section 8 notice is usually NOT the most appropriate form of notice.
+In these situations, a notice to quit can be more appropriate.

 House of Multiple Occupation (HMOs)